SonlyF5020/winter_vacation_homework/README.md

 #This is your lovely homework
-Basically , we planned two versions homework for you.The first one we think is mainly about summarize almost every part we learned in the training , while the second one is most focused on design partterns and refactor based Test Driven Development.
+Basically , we planned two versions homework for you.The first one we think is mainly about summarize almost every part we learned in the training , while the second one is most focused on design patterns and refactor based Test Driven Development.
 It's up to you to pick a perfect homework for yourself.
 In the meantime , any kind of innovation is welcome, which means whatever new requirements you think is good for the scenario.

 Good luck and don't forget to complete this home work before the next class.If you got any questions please ask @Honglai or your corresponding buddy for help .